 Because of an aversion to all animal suffering I started to read more about the industry and its negative effects, and I soon came to realise that this is also about saving the planet.
 Finally, health is an essential ingredient in anybody’s life and I feel that this is the healthiest thing I can do for my body and soul.

 Here are some of the reasons you may actually want to go vegan:

-You Don’t Always See What’s in Front of You
+1. We Don’t Always See What’s in Front of Our Nose

 It’s as though we’ve been living in an altered reality and that we’re finally beginning to wake up from it.